Rodney Roloff, Senior Mortgage Advisor specializing in SBA 504 LOAN loans for California Written by Rodney Roloff

 Here’s what most people don’t realize about SBA 504 financing - it’s designed for exactly your situation.
 The Small Business Administration created this program because they understood something important: businesses that own their buildings tend to be more stable, create more jobs, and contribute more to their communities.

-Understanding SBA 504 Loan Structure
+Understanding California SBA 504 Loan Structure

 Think of SBA 504 financing like a three-way partnership.
 You’re not dealing with just one lender - you’ve got three parties working together to make your commercial real estate purchase happen.
 Consider purchase loan options for purchase.